Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 raise ImportError(

-"You need to install click_extra[sphinx] extra dependencies to use this module."
+"You need to install click_extra[sphinx] dependency group to use this module."

 )